Why Your House Is Not Selling

 If the garage is full, move stuff out and to another part of the home or rent a self-storage unit until the home sells.
 If that isn’t an option, park the vehicles in the backyard.

 Listed on the Market for a Very Long Time

 Potential buyers often ask how long a property has been listed for sale.
 This information is compared to the listing times of other nearby properties.
 A home that sits for a long time throws up a red flag to prospects.

 It is at this time that you should have a serious conversation with your real estate agent.
-If the agent has not been able to sell the home, it is definitely time for a change in marketing strategy and could even be a motivation to change agents.
+If the agent hasn’t been able to sell the home, it is definitely time for a change in marketing strategy and could even be a motivation to change agents.

 The Yard Looks Unruly

 It is important to keep the yard looking fresh and clean at all times.
 People will make a split-second decision about the home from the appearance of the yard.
 Overgrown bushes, grass that needs to be mowed, and leaves that haven’t been raked in weeks give off the feeling that the owner may have neglected other things like plumbing maintenance, regular check-ups on the heating/air conditioning, and other general items.

 Get out in the yard and make it look brand new.
 Curb appeal is a MUST as the sale of the home could literally hinge on this single detail.

 There are 2 ways a For Sale sign in the front yard can turn away buyers.